-5 Local Authority Requirements
+5.1 Provider Agreement and Local Authority Requirements

-5.1 Provider Agreement
+5.1.1 Provider Agreement

-All schools and providers registered to claim funding for the early years funding entitlement places must sign to agree to the annual Provider Agreement unless they are a school with a maintained nursery class with an allocated PAN for 3- and 4-year-olds, and not providing any additional hours or places paid for separately by parents.
-All schools and providers must have regard to the current 'Early education and childcare - Statutory guidance for local authorities' and follow all Department for Education requirements.
+All providers registered to claim funding for the early years funding entitlement places must sign to agree to the annual Provider Agreement.
+This agreement is reviewed and reissued annually each academic year.
+All providers must have regard to the current 'Early education and childcare - Statutory guidance for local authorities' and follow all Department for Education requirements.